bsccf/Uni-notes/SESA1015/unordered/Flight mechanics/Flight mechanics 3/Basic aircraft trimming.md

 To get the correct pitching moment for stable flight a tailplane becomes important:
 ![[Pasted image 20211021195724.png]]

-It should also be noted that control surfices on the tail
+It should also be noted that control surfices on the tailplane allow for trimming for various speeds and conditions.

+### Concepts that aid trimming

+Here are some further concepts used to help calculate